common-workflow-language/common-workflow-language/README.md

 [Avro](https://avro.apache.org/) for data modeling and [Docker](http://docker.com) for portable runtime environments.

-CWL can be used to describe workflows for a variety of areas such as:

-* Data-intensive science, such as Bioinformatics, Chemistry, Physics, Astronomy
+CWL is intended to express workflows for data-intensive science, such as Bioinformatics, Chemistry, Physics, and Astronomy.
-* Log analysis
-* Data mining
-* Extract, Transform and Load (ETL)
-* Photo and video processing

 Please be aware that Common Workflow Language is still under heavy development.
 The current draft is draft 2.